tsa-dom/cyber-security-base/README.md

       npm start

-Now the app should be running in the port 8000.
+Now the app should be running on port 8000.